nodejs/package-maintenance/README.md

 ## Pull Request Merging Policy

-The package maintenance team policy on landing a PR n the nodejs/package-maintenance repository is for there to be:
+The package maintenance team policy on landing a PR in the nodejs/package-maintenance repository is for there to be:
 - At least 4 approvals from regular members
 - No blocking reviews